 As an alternative to planting in the ground, grow cordon redcurrants in a large container – at least 45cm (18in) is ideal.
 Fill with soil-based John Innes No.3 compost, although multipurpose potting media are satisfactory.

-Remedy: Inspect plants carefully from mid spring onwards, examining the undersides of leaves, especially in the centre of the bush – remove larvae by hand.
-Spray severe infestations with pesticides containing pyrethrum or thiacloprid when larvae are discovered.
+Inspect plants carefully from mid-spring onwards, examining the undersides of leaves and especially the centre of the bush.
+Remove larvae by hand.

-Currants can be harvested in summer when the fruits are firm and juicy.
-Cut whole trusses and use immediately, or store in the fridge for a few days.
-Alternatively, place trusses in bags and put into the freezer for later use.
+Redcurrants are ready to pick from early summer onwards, when richly coloured, firm and juicy.
+Cut whole trusses (or strigs) and use immediately, or store in the fridge for a few days.
+Alternatively, place trusses in bags and freeze for later use.

 Nigel Slater's redcurrant tart is large and sweet with a crumbly pastry and vanilla filling.
 Perfect with a little icing sugar sprinkled over the top before serving.